warrenalphonso/warrenalphonso.github.io/_projects/calpocalypse.md

 Come up with a unique theme for this project page.
 Preferably have information all over the screen to convey how much work went into this.

 Describe my idea for this project: I want to learn to think in algorithms - to not just be able to derive them and memorize when to use what - but to intuitively understand how we can *reduce* real problems to algorithms I know or ones I can see how to develop.
 I want to be able to understand the limits of reductions to certain algorithms and *feel* for when my tools aren't enough.
-There's no one-size-fits-all approach to learning (at least not for me) so this is also an experiment in learning algorithms through tinkering with their implementations.
+There's no one-size-fits-all approach to learning (at least not for me) so this is also an experiment in learning algorithms by tinkering with their implementations.

 Get a crude version 1 of the game going and show pictures of it.
 At this point, basic Express, SocketIO, and Heroku set up, as well as some basic core tests with Jest.